justinhj/rust-mandelbrot/README.md

 ![Sample rendered image](./images/mandle5.png)

-## Ideas
+## Issues

-Refactor the selection window moving code which is awful.

-Implement zoom back out and changing the size of the selection window.

-Create animations with automated or scripted zooming.

-Add colours.
+If you're interested in playing around with the code check out the Issues for things to do.